 A simple gesture every day is enough to achieve considerable energy savings at home.
 Responsible consumption undoubtedly helps to care for the environment, while allowing us to save a large amount of money.
 In this guide, we show you a series of practical tips for saving energy at home.
+Before we move on, when perfecting the energy output of your home we strongly advise that you use a backup generator if you live in an area where electricity outages are common.
+Id recommend that you check out our Wen Generator Review!

 The buildings in which we live and work require a lot of energy to warm up in winter and be cool in summer.
 Their thermal insulation is essential for energy efficiency.
 Double glazing systems reduce heat loss by almost half compared to single glazing.
 Small improvements in insulation can lead to energy and economic savings of up to 30% in heating and/or air conditioning.